BootLoader

 General:

-Initially this application has been designed for developers who want to facilitate the automatic execution of their programs when headunit starts, but any user can easily add the applications / utilities that have on his SD card.
+Initially this application has been designed for developers who want to facilitate the automatic execution of their programs when headunit starts.
+But over time, it has gained useful functionalities for any user.
 In any case, I am not responsible for the consequences of the improper use of this utility.

 Alternative tools: